JohnFawkes/Unity-Addons/External-Tools/README.md

 Place other cpu architecture independent tools into the other folder and unity will load them/add them to path automatically so you can call them like any other binary (no need to specify path)

-Note that you may compress the tools folder into a tar.xz to save space

 If you want to include a binary into your module itself (like for a boot script), the binaries are located at: $INSTALLER/common/unityfiles/tools during the (un)install process

 Included binaries: